-Effective January 25, 2021, MAKO Medical will be administering all COVID-19 testing to allow the Georgia Department of Health to concentrate on administering COVID-19 vaccines.
+Effective January 25, 2022, MAKO Medical will be administering all COVID-19 testing to allow the Georgia Department of Health to concentrate on administering COVID-19 vaccines.
 COVID-19 testing operations have moved to JJ Biello Park, Riverside Athletic Complex, located at 610 Druw Cameron Court in Woodstock.
 THIS LOCATION WILL BE FOR COVID-19 TESTING ONLY.
 View the North Georgia Health District Press Release.
 Please note, once full testing capacity is reached each day, the testing center will close.

 - Days/Hours of Operation: Monday-Friday from 8:00 AM until 3:00 PM